realzza/web-project-design/schedule.md

   - What is node?
   - Finishing node installation
   - Setting up a project, npm init, package.json
+  - Simple Express Server, hosting static files
 - Homework: TBD

 ---

 ### October 19, 2021

-Node Express http Server
+Node/Express - Working with Local Data, Data from an API

 - In Class
-  - Add express, requiring dependencies
-  - Simple express server
-  - Serve static files
-  - Intro to Routes
+  - Working with Data: formats, parsing, doing things
+  - Data from an API: OpenWeatherMap or Similar
 - Homework: TBD

 ---

 ### October 21, 2021

-Node/Express - Routes with Parameters, REST
+Node/Express - Routes with Parameters, REST APIs

+- In Class
+  - API call with parameters
+  -

 ---

 ### October 26, 2021

-Node/Express - Data from an API
+Data Persistence: Adding at Database

+- In Class:
+  - Simnple Lightweight Database with NeDB
+  -

 ---